ryudice/jQuery-formFilters/README.md

 # jQuery Form Filters

-Allows you to clear formvalues easily
+Automatically adds a link to clear specific form fields from your form.
+Useful in search form scenarios.

 ## Getting Started